ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11720-module/datasheet.md

 The default RAK11720 firmware is based on RUI3 (RAKwireless Unified Interface).
 This allows easy use as a standalone module by developing custom firmware via Arduino-compatible RUI3 APIs.
 Sensors and other external peripherals can be interfaced directly, eliminating the need for an additional MCU.
 Additionally, RAK11720 can be interfaced with an external host MCU using AT commands via UART or a BLE connection.

 :::tip NOTE
-There are two variants available for the RAK11720 Module:
+There are two variants available for the RAK11720 Module:<br/>

-(1) With MHF4 IPEX connector to connect external antennas
+(1) With MHF4 IPEX connector to connect external antennas<br/>
 (2) No IPEX connector but with RF pinout to connect custom antenna
 :::